KenStarry/Codewars/src/main/kotlin/kyu_8/README.md

 `Beginner - Reduce but Grow` -
 Given a non-empty array of integers, return the result of multiplying the values together in order.

+### Kata 9 - `solved`

+`String repeat` -
+Write a function that accepts an integer n and a string s as parameters, and returns a string of s repeated exactly n times.